 History Majors can participate in the Public History Intern Program, which is coordinated by Dr. Henry Kamerling.
 Students earn course credits by interning, under professional supervision, at public history agencies in the Seattle area—including museums, historical societies, archives, and similar institutions.
 Interns often find that they are able to under-stand history from a different perspective than that obtained in the classroom, and their experience has helped some to obtain subsequent employment in the field.
 (Contact: email@example.com;)

 Seattle University has a very active group of students who participate in Phi Alpha Theta, the national history honor society.
 Activities include a highly popular film series, coffeehouse discussions, a brown-bag lunch seminar, and student- led panel discussions.
 Recent SU history students have won national Phi Alpha Theta awards for their research papers and conference presentations, and are the recipients of Phi Alpha Theta graduate student fellowships.
-(Contact Tracey Pepper)
+(Contact Tom Taylor)